drigesh/Keeper-app-ReactJS/README.md

 ### Description

 It is for keeping notes or can also be used as a To-DO list, which users can use to save their future events and delete them on completion.
-It takes two parameters ``` title ``` and ```details``` about the events.
+It takes two parameters ``` title ``` and ```details``` about the notes/events.

 It has a very simple, attractive and self-explanatory UI.